Book cover

 }

 Although it might seem harmless, this Move Class changes the behavior of the program.
-In the new version, the call to m("abc") results in the execution of m(Object) and not m(String).
-The reason is that class B no longer resides in the same package as A. Thus, m(String) is no longer visible to A as it is not a public method.
-For those unfamiliar with Java, a public method of a public class, like m(Object), can be called from any part of the code.
-But methods without an explicit visibility modifier, like m(String), can only be called by code within the same package.
+In the new version, the call to m("abc") results in the execution of m(Object) instead of m(String).
+This occurs because class B no longer resides in the same package as A. Thus, m(String) is no longer visible to A as it is not a public method.
+For clarity, a public method of a public class, like m(Object), can be called from any part of the code.
+However, methods without an explicit visibility modifier, like m(String), can only be called by code within the same package.

-In summary, this particular Move Class operation is not a refactoring, as it does not preserve the program’s behavior.
-If performed with the assistance of an IDE, the IDE should detect this problem and warn the user that the operation can’t be performed because it changes the program’s behavior.
+In summary, this particular Move Class operation cannot be considered a refactoring, as it does not preserve the program’s behavior.
+If performed with the assistance of an IDE, the IDE should detect this problem and warn the user that the operation cannot be performed because it changes the program’s behavior.

 9.5 Code Smells

 Code Smells—also known as bad smells—are indicators of low-quality code, that is, code that is difficult to maintain, understand, modify, or test.
-In short, code that does not smell good and therefore might need refactoring.
-However, in this definition, the term indicators means that we should not consider that every smell requires an immediate refactor.
-This decision depends on other factors, such as the importance of the code containing the smell and how often it will need maintenance.
-After clarifying this point, we will present, in the rest of this section, some examples of code smells.
+In essence, code that does not smell good and therefore might need refactoring.
+However, it’s important to note that the term indicators suggests that not every smell requires an immediate refactor.
+This decision depends on various factors, such as the importance of the code containing the smell and how often it needs maintenance.
+With this point clarified, we will present some examples of code smells in the rest of this section.

 9.5.1 Duplicated Code

-Code duplication is a widely-common code smell and among the ones with the highest potential to harm the evolution of a system.
-Duplicated code increases maintenance effort, as changes need to be applied in more than one part of the code.
-Consequently, there is a risk of changing one part and forgetting about another.
-Duplicated code also makes the codebase more complex, as data and commands that could be encapsulated in methods or classes are scattered throughout the system.
+Code duplication is a common code smell and one of those with the highest potential to harm the evolution of a system.
+Duplicated code increases maintenance effort, as changes need to be applied to more than one part of the code.
+Consequently, there is a risk of changing one part and forgetting about others.
+Duplicated code also makes the codebase more complex, as data and commands that could be encapsulated in methods or classes are instead scattered throughout the system.

-To eliminate code duplication, the following refactorings can be used: Extract Method (recommended when the duplicated code is within two or more methods), Extract Class (recommended when the duplicate code refers to attributes and methods that appear in more than one class), and Pull Up Method (recommended when the duplicate code is a method present in two or more subclasses).
+To eliminate code duplication, the following refactorings can be used: Extract Method (recommended when the duplicated code is within two or more methods), Extract Class (recommended when the duplicated code refers to attributes and methods that appear in more than one class), and Pull Up Method (recommended when the duplicated code is a method present in two or more subclasses).

 Blocks of duplicated code are called clones.
 However, different criteria can be used to define when two code blocks A and B are, in fact, duplicated.
 These criteria give rise to four types of clones, as described below: